donut/OCamURL-server/README.md

 ### Code Deduplication ###

 There is basically no utilization of functors.
-The first place I'd start looking for to use them is the query and mutation modules (*_qry.ml and *.mut.ml files).
+The first place I'd start looking  to use them is the query and mutation modules (*_qry.ml and *.mut.ml files).
 There are likely other places as well, but nothing else major comes to mind as of writing.

 ### GraphQL Error Handling ###

 The [GraphQL server library][] being used [does not have a good way to handle errors with data][graphql-errors-issue].
 To get around this I [changed the schema][my-solution] to have results like `PayloadOrError` that are basically `{ error: Error, payload: SomePayload }`, completely sidestepping the usual GraphQL error pathway.
-With this its on the client handle this irregular method.
-There are probbably [better ways][better-solution] to handle it as it is, and I suspect that this library will come out with better error handling sooner than later.
+With this, it's on the client to handle this irregular method.
+There are probbably [better ways][better-solution] to handle it as it is, and I suspect that `ocaml-graphql-server` will come out with better error handling sooner than later.
 Whatever the case, there is a need for rework here.

 [GraphQL server library]: https://github.com/andreas/ocaml-graphql-server
 [graphql-errors-issue]: https://github.com/andreas/ocaml-graphql-server/issues/61